Family Food on the Table

 So I went with ALL the fruits!

-You could definitely adjust and sub some of these out — kiwi for the green grapes, red grapes for the pomegranate, blackberries for the blueberries, even pineapple for the banana.
+You can also adjust and sub some of these fruits out.
+Try kiwi for the green grapes, red grapes for the pomegranate, blackberries for the blueberries, even pineapple for the banana, for instance.

 We don’t always have all the colors of fruit, but we’re usually pretty close.
 These kids, man, they are little fruit monsters. #atleastitshealthy